hlandau/ortega/rtg-spec.md

 obtaining control over the APE core.

-The APE is used to implement NC-SI, and processes and copies frames in software from/to the network to/from a BMC attached by NC-SI RGMII or SMBus.
+The APE is used to implement NC-SI, and processes and copies frames in software from/to the network to/from a BMC attached by NC-SI RMII or SMBus.
 Because this is done in software by a Cortex-M3, it has pretty poor performance, so be it.